Introduction to Buddhist Meditation: The Path to Liberation

 About the Teacher

-Gen Kelsang Norbu was ordained as a Buddhist monk in 2006 by Geshe Kelsang Gyatso Rinpoche, and was requested by him to be the Resident Teacher of KMC North Carolina.
-He earned the title "Gen" in 2012, indicating that he is a senior ordained teacher of modern Kadampa Buddhism.
+Gen Kelsang Norbu was ordained in 2006 by Geshe Kelsang Gyatso Rinpoche, and was requested by him to be the Resident Teacher of KMC North Carolina.
+He earned the title “Gen” in 2012, indicating that he is a senior ordained teacher in the New Kadampa Tradition of modern Buddhism.

 Gen Norbu is known for his loving and gentle nature and holds a very clear and sharp understanding of Buddha’s teachings.
 Through his teachings and his personal example, Gen Norbu shows us how to integrate Buddha's teachings into our daily life.